alexyzha/2048-Neural-Network/README.md

 ![online test video](visuals/full-online.gif)

+# Additions

+Multithreaded training/testing (maybe CUDA when I finally get around to learning that).

 # References

 1. K. Matsuzaki, "Systematic selection of N-tuple networks with consideration of interinfluence for game 2048," 2016 Conference on Technologies and Applications of Artificial Intelligence (TAAI), Hsinchu, Taiwan, 2016, pp. 186-193, [doi](10.1109/TAAI.2016.7880154)